 class Bar: pass class SubBar1(Bar): pass class SubBar2(Bar): pass Bar.fubar = lambda self: println("Bar") SubBar1.fubar = lambda self: println("SubBar1") SubBar2.fubar = lambda self: println("SubBar2") def foo(x): x.fubar()

-so calling `foo(x)` with object of `SubBar1` or `SubBar2` would result the same behavior as in dynamic dispatch.
+SubBar2 would result in the same behaviour as in dynamic dispatch.

 The difficulty lies in the problem that it is only a single dispatch.
-For example consider classes which implement different kind of matrices - ordinary, sparse, triangular - and you would like to implement multiplication between them.
-A code in python would look as follows:
+For example, consider classes which implement different kinds of matrices - ordinary, sparse, triangular - and you would like to implement multiplication between them.
+A code in Python would look as follows:

 class Matrix: pass class Sparse: pass class Triangular: pass def mul_Matrix_Sparse(x,y): pass def mul_Sparse_Matrix(x,y): pass def mul_Matrix_Triangular(x,y): pass def mul_Triangular_Matrix(x,y): pass def mul_Sparse_Triangular(x,y): pass def mul_Triangular_Sparse(x,y): pass ### Ups!
 Forgot to implement multiplicaction by objects themselves def __mul__Matrix(x,y): if isinstace(y,Sparse): return mul_Matrix_Sparse(x,y) elseif isinstace(y,Triangular): return mul_Matrix_Triangular(x,y) else assert("Not implemented") Matrix.__mul__ = __mul__Matrix def __mul__Sparse(x,y): if isinstance(y,Matrix): return mul_Sparse_Matrix(x,y) elseif isinstance(y,Triangular): return mul_Sparse_Triangular(x,y) else: assert("Not implemented") Sparse.__mul__ = __mul__Sparse def __mul__Triangular(x,y): is isinstance(y,Matrix): return mul_Triangular_Matrix(x,y) elseif isinstance(y,Sparse): return mul_Triangular_Sparse(x,y) else: assert("Not implemented") Triangular.__mul__ = __mul__Triangular

-The ugly part of the code above is selection mechanism which is like a stone on your shoulders.
-For example, consider if would like to implement a vector type and multiplications with all present objects.
-Firstly you would have to write corresponding functions which is a necessary work.
-Then for each object selection mechanism you would have to add `isinstance(y,Vector)` which requires to edit existing code.
-Also adding operations which would allow to multiply the same objects would require the same amount of work and thus we turn to expression problem.
+The ugly part of the code above is the selection mechanism which is like a stone on your shoulders.
+For example, consider if you would like to implement a vector type and multiplications with all present objects.
+Firstly you would have to write corresponding functions which are necessary work.
+Then for each object selection mechanism, you would have to add

-On the contrary in the Julia code above would look as follows
+On the contrary, the Julia code above would look as follows:

 abstract Matrix abstract Sparse abstract Triangular *(x::Matrix,y::Sparse) = ... *(x::Matrix,y::Triangular) = ... *(x::Sparse,y::Triangular) = ... *(x::Sparse,y::Matrix) = ... *(x::Triangular,y::Matrix) = ... *(x::Triangular,y::Sparse) = ...

-Not only the code is much shorter and easier to write, but also much easier to manage as we don't need to write dispatching mechanism ourselves.
-That is especially advantageous as to add new types and operations we need to edit the code above.
-Therefore we have seen that dynamic dispatch over multiple arguments is very important for solving the expression problem.
+Not only is the code much shorter and easier to write but also much easier to manage as we don't need to write a dispatching mechanism ourselves.
+That is especially advantageous as to add new types and operations; we need to edit the code above.
+Therefore we have seen that dynamic dispatch over multiple arguments is essential for solving the expression problem.

-I was a bit too lazy to order my research of understanding myself why I feel so uncomfortable to do stuff again in python.
+I was too lazy to research why I feel so uncomfortable doing stuff again in Python.
 Expression problem